phillipluther/canvas-play-breakout/README.md

 # canvas-play-breakout

-Just goofballin' around with canvas and 2D game dev.
-I've been a professional JavaScripter for well over a decade but never dove into canvas'ing.
-This is a simple hobby project to learn for the sake of learning.
+Just goofballin' around with canvas and 2D game dev; a simple hobby project to learn for the sake of learning.

 I'm essentially following along with [this guide](https://developer.mozilla.org/en-US/docs/Games/Tutorials/2D_Breakout_game_pure_JavaScript) from MDN and adding some tooling/organization just for my own sanity.